I should be “strong enough” to handle this on my own.

 My problem isn’t really that big of a deal.

 Lots of people downplay their concerns.
-They might think it’s self-centered to ask for help or that the therapist won’t think their problems warrant therapy.
+They might think it’s selfish to ask for help or that the therapist won’t think their problems warrant therapy.
 Neither of these are true.
 If it’s on your mind, it’s worth talking about.
 There’s usually a lot packed into those “small problems” that a therapist can help you with.

 If you’ve ever wondered, “Should go I to therapy for this?” that’s a good indicator that there is something worth working on.